Department of Labor Logo United States Department of Labor

 Total, all occupations

-Employment of chemical engineers is projected to grow 8 percent from 2022 to 2032, faster than the average for all occupations.
+Employment of chemical engineers is projected to grow 10 percent from 2023 to 2033, much faster than the average for all occupations.

 Employment

-In addition, demand for these workers will continue with chemical engineering’s migration into nanotechnology, alternative energies, biotechnology, and other fields.
+In addition, demand for these workers will increase with chemical engineering’s migration into nanotechnology, alternative energies, biotechnology, and other fields.

 Percent Numeric